gorango/ai-tool-retriever/README.md

 ## Features

-- **Dynamic Tool Selection**: Automatically selects relevant tools from a larger collection based on semantic similarity.
+- **Dynamic Tool Selection**: Find relevant tools in a collection based on semantic similarity.
-- **Pluggable Architecture**: The core library is implementation-agnostic.
-You explicitly choose and provide your embedding model and vector store.
+- **Pluggable Architecture**: Explicitly choose and provide your embedding model and vector store.
-- **Default Providers Included**: Get started quickly with a high-quality local embedding model (`@xenova/transformers`) and an in-memory vector store, available as optional providers.
+- **Default Local Providers**: Start with `@xenova/transformers` and an in-memory vector store.
-- **Bring Your Own Tech**: Easily use external services like OpenAI, Cohere, Supabase, Pinecone, or Redis by implementing simple `EmbeddingProvider` and `ToolStore` interfaces.
+- **Bring Your Own Tech**: Implement your own `EmbeddingProvider` and `ToolStore` interfaces to use external services.
 - **Keyword Enhanced**: Improve search accuracy by adding custom `keywords` to your tool definitions.
 - **Explicit Tool Forcing**: Users can force tool inclusion with a simple `[toolName]` syntax in their query.
 - **Configurable Retrieval**: Fine-tune results with similarity thresholds and control behavior for missing tools.
-- **Idempotent Syncing**: Built-in content hashing utilities to efficiently sync tools with persistent vector stores, avoiding redundant embedding calculations.
+- **Idempotent Syncing**: Built-in content hashing utilities to efficiently sync tools with vector stores.
 - **TypeScript Native**: Comprehensive type definitions with helpful JSDocs.

 ### Core Library